DMDarkness/msfp/README.md

 For example:
 sg 0.01 0.01 pumsb_star_rep1000.dat 0.4 468

+####MCRapper:

+Suppose the name of your VS2019 project is mcrapper, the usage of mcrapper.exe is

+mcrapper -i dataset -b 0 -j number_of_ERA -d delta

+The output file is 0_result.dat

+For example:
+mcrapper -i small.dat -b 0 -j 10 -d 0.1

 Ensure that the fpgrowth.exe is in the same folder of ProgSampRA.exe, SampVC.exe, sg.exe or msfp.exe

 [NLOpt]: https://nlopt.readthedocs.io/en/latest/ "NLopt homepage"